dineshkoilada/dsa/patterns/16_math_geometry/README.md

 ```

 ### ✅ **6.
 Edge Cases to Consider**
-- Division by zero.
+- Division by zero
-- Negative inputs for square roots.
+- Negative inputs for square roots
-- Precision errors with floating-point numbers.
+- Precision errors with floating-point numbers

 ### ✅ **7.
 How to Predict Time and Space Complexity**